Become 100% independent

 What it means to go 100% off-grid

-Let’s unpack the difference between off-grid and grid-connected systems to understand in what cases a truly off-grid system makes sense.
+Let’s unpack the difference between off-grid and grid-connected systems to understand in which cases a truly off-grid system makes sense.

 When should I consider going off-grid?

-If you are a commercial business, office or residential home owner in an urban area, loadshedding might be distressing, but the chances are that going fully off-grid won’t make sense for you.
+If you are a commercial business, office or residential homeowner in an urban area, loadshedding might be distressing, but the chances are that a fully off-grid solution won’t make sense for you.
 By opting for a grid-tied energy solution, you can enjoy both the benefits of a solar PV system and grid connection while avoiding the rolling blackouts caused by loadshedding.
-This brings you savings on your electrical bill, energy security during times of unstable grid power and providing you with some independence from future unpredictable electricity tariff rises.
+This brings you savings on your electrical bill, energy security during times of unstable grid power, and some independence from future unpredictable electricity tariff rises.
 For some, you may only need a loadshedding battery backup system, while others may require a dedicated grid-tied system.

 - You live in a very rural area where there is poor grid infrastructure.

 - Most of your monthly electric bill is paying for your grid connection and not your actual energy usage.

 - You have sufficient space to install an off-grid system

 - You have a sufficient budget to install an off-grid system.

 - You understand the limitations of the renewable energy system, and that living off-grid with solar photovoltaic power will take some lifestyle adjustments in your energy usage patterns.